 There is always something that can be learned from camera workshops.
 I love learning from others and being inspired by others.
 I have in recent years attended Greg Johnson (aka Tornado Hunter) 2-day workshop to get me out of using my DSLR in Auto mode.
 He cuts out all the complicated details and gives it to you straight on what you need to know to get started and not feel so overwhelmed.
 Check out his site for courses across Canada and other locations destinations.

-Travel Blog Success – One of the courses is specific for Videography for Travel Bloggers.
-This was a nice quick course to encourage and get posting more videos.
+Superstar Blogging – One of the courses is specific for photography and videography for bloggers.
+This was a nice quick course to encourage and get another perspective on the art of photography.
 I have learned so many valuable things about blogging in general from this membership, but this course is a quick way to get you posting videos if you are new to vlogging.